 My approach is simple and easy to learn, and it has served me well over the years.
-It may not be to your liking, but you just might pick up some hints and tips that will help you design your own file structure.
+It may not be to your liking, but you just might pick up some hints and tips that will help you design your file structure.

-Once you have your folders properly structured, and your files organised with good naming conventions, the next step is to understand how to back up files and folders quickly and easily (Opens New Window).
+Once you have your folders properly structured, and your files organized with good naming conventions, the next step is to understand how to back up files and folders quickly and easily (Opens New Window).

-This article describes the 3-2-1 backup rule and suggested methods for applying this approach, including local and cloud based solutions.
+This article describes the 3-2-1 backup rule and suggested methods for applying this approach, including local and cloud-based solutions.
 I think this is an essential basic computer learning exercise.
 Do not skip it.

 The article also describes the importance of backing up your data.
 The files we hold change over time as we add new photographs, and delete old files that are not needed any more.
 These changes need to be captured otherwise you run the risk of losing them when you least expect it.

 We also discuss some ideas for the type of data you should consider backing up.
-Personal files such as photos, music and home videos are a given, but there are other file types to potentially backup that you may not have considered e.g. web browser favourites or bookmarks.
+Personal files such as photos, music and home videos are a given, but there are other file types to potentially back up that you may not have considered e.g. web browser favourites or bookmarks.

 It is entirely up to you what data files you back up, and where you back them up to.
 The article looks at what your options are.

-Too many people do not have backup plan in place for all of their important data files.
+Too many people do not have a backup plan in place for all of their important data files.
 Do not be a statistic for those who have encountered a hardware fault, or deleted files accidentally, and cannot retrieve their sentimental photographs, or legal documents any more.

 There are controls within your operating system and external speakers (if you have any setup) to manage the volume.
 Some headphones have inbuilt mute buttons and volume dials.

-Your hearing is important so it is essential you are sensible with your volume settings.
+Your hearing is important, so it is essential you are sensible with your volume settings.